nushell/nushell.github.io/book/programming_in_nu.md

 This enables features like activating virtual environments or overriding sets of default commands with custom variants.

 The help message of some built-in commands shows a [signature](command_signature.md).
 You can take a look at it to get general rules how the command can be used.

+The standard library also has a [testing framework](testing.md) if you want to prove your reusable code works perfectly.